-In this article, we’re going to take an in-depth look at the standards glucose meters must meet in order to acquire the FDA’s approval -- and why your glucose meter’s results are within a range instead of an exact measurement.
+In this article, we’re going to take an in-depth look at the standards glucose meters must meet in order to acquire the FDA’s approval for diabetes care -- and why your blood glucose meter’s results are within a range instead of an exact measurement.

-Is the Diathrive glucose meter as accurate as other meters?
+Is Diathrive's glucose meter accuracy as good as other meters?

 The answer is yes.
-Actually, it’s among the most accurate FDA-approved meters on the market, even when compared to meters from the top pharmaceutical giants.
+Actually, it’s among the most accurate meters that are FDA-approved and available on the market, even when compared to meters from the top pharmaceutical giants.

-At only $15 for the actual glucose meter and as little as 16 cents per strip -- all without a prescription, health insurance, or shipping costs -- Diathrive’s glucose meter is also the most affordable on the market.
+At only $10 for the actual glucose meter and 16 cents per strip -- all without a prescription, health insurance, or shipping costs -- Diathrive’s glucose meter is also the most affordable on the market.

 How accurate is the average FDA-approved glucose meter?

 When it comes to FDA-approved glucose meters, a meter must meet certain blood glucose meter accuracy standards similar to those set by the International Organization for Standardization (ISO Standard), but it’s important to know that accuracy does not mean an exact measurement.

-Every glucose meter and blood glucose monitoring system available for sale in the United States today is approved by the Food and Drug Administration (FDA) and is required to be within 15 percent of “lab value” 95 percent of the time, and within 20 percent of “lab value” 99 percent of the time (these ranges of inconsistency are called variance).
+Every glucose meter and blood glucose monitoring system available for sale in the United States today is approved by the Food and Drug Administration (FDA) and is required to be within 15 percent of “lab value” glucose readings 95 percent of the time, and within 20 percent of "lab results” 99 percent of the time (these ranges of inconsistency are called variance).

 Diathrive’s meter is within 15 percent of “lab value” 99 percent of the time!

-Take a look at how the blood sugar result on your glucose meter is actually giving you a number within a range rather than an exact number.
+Take a look at how the blood glucose value on your glucose meter is actually giving you a number within a range rather than an exact number.